emmarcaber/WebDev-MultiStepForm/README.md

 ## Live Demo

-Visit the live demo of the application in: <a href="https://web-dev-multi-step-form.vercel.app/">Multi-Step Form Demo</a>
+Visit the live demo of the application in: <a href="https://web-dev-multi-step-form.vercel.app/" target="_blank">Multi-Step Form Demo</a>

 ## Contributing